IanHuangOwO/chulab_model-trainer/README.md

 Notes
 - Code changes require a rebuild because code is copied into the image.
 The runners already use `--build` to rebuild as needed.
-- From Windows Command Prompt (cmd.exe), run PowerShell or Bash explicitly, e.g.: `powershell -ExecutionPolicy Bypass -File run.ps1` or `bash run.sh`.
+- From Windows Command Prompt (cmd.exe), invoke PowerShell or Bash explicitly, e.g.: `powershell -ExecutionPolicy Bypass -File run.ps1` or `bash run.sh`.
 - Ensure `datas/` exists (the scripts create it if missing).

+GPU prerequisites
+- Install recent NVIDIA GPU drivers.
+- Install the NVIDIA Container Toolkit so Docker can access the GPU.

 Inside the container